 What if I want my money back?

 If the topic of a refund is top of mind, please don’t enroll.
 This is for people who know they want this.
 That said, we know this is a major financial investment.
 And we will do everything in our power to make sure you feel supported, and that you succeed.
 Customer satisfaction is our #1 goal, and we want this decision to be 100% risk-free, so you can focus on learning.
-If you decide the course didn't deliver on its promise for any reason, just let us know and as long as you've made an effort we'll refund your full payment.
+If you decide the course didn't deliver on its promise for any reason, just let us know by the end of week 2 (9/29/2021) and as long as you've made an effort we'll refund your full payment.

 Can you help get reimbursed by my employer?